-Insert the drawtube of the assembled AC125 (Item A) into the back of the HA5C spindle and screw the main body onto the back of the spindle.
+Carefully insert the drawtube of the assembled AC125 (Item A) into the back of the HA5C spindle and screw the main body onto the back of the spindle.
+Caution: Hitting the collet assembly against the spindle can cause damage to the threads on the end of the drawbar.
 Tighten with a strap wrench to approximately 30 ft./lbs.
 Mount the valve assembly (Item B) to the top of the HA5C as shown using 1/2-13 SHCS (Item C).
 Assemble the fitting (Item D) and copper tube (Item E) between the valve and fitting on the back of the collet closure and tighten.